FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ### Part B
 ### Construct a simple interaction.

-Pick one of the models you have tried, pick a class of objects, and experiment with prototyping an interaction.
+Pick one of the models you have tried, and experiment with prototyping an interaction.
-This can be as simple as the boat detector earlier.
+This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
 Try out different interaction outputs and inputs.
+Fill out the ``Contextual Interaction Design Tool`` sheet.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***